The question behind the NCCP

 Could biocontrol be used at the continental scale?
 Would it really control carp impacts long-term?
 What are the risks if it worked well?
 What factors could limit its effectiveness?
 How do these pieces of information fit together, and how does carp control integrate with other restoration activities already underway?

-These are exactly the types of questions that the NCCP is addressing through investment in research under three themes: environment, community, and informing possible release.
+Some of these questions will be explored in the NCCP, through investment in research under three themes: environment, community, and informing possible release.

 Dr Sanjina Upadhyay from the University of Adelaide processes water samples near Berri, S.A.